Violet and Cyril Franks Scholarship

 The APF Violet and Cyril Franks Scholarship supports graduate-level scholarly projects that use a psychological perspective to help understand and reduce stigma associated with mental illness.
 The scholarship helps address research which shows that stigma is a significant barrier to treatment and recovery for many of the 50 million Americans living with mental illness.

 The amount of the scholarship is $5,000.
-The Franks Scholarship is made possible by the generosity of Drs.
-Violet and Cyril Franks.
+The Franks Scholarship is made possible by the generosity of Violet Franks, PhD, and Cyril Franks, PhD.

 Support research in psychology: Donate to this fund.

 - Graduate student in good standing at an accredited university.

 - IRB approval must be received from host institution before funding can be awarded if human participants are involved.

 Description of proposed project to include goal, relevant background, target population, methods, and anticipated outcomes (format: 5 pages; 1-inch margins, no smaller than 11-point font, single-spaced).